Virtual network traffic routing

 - The route table that exists for one subnet that includes the default and custom routes necessary to meet the requirements

-This example is not intended to be a recommended or best practice implementation.
+This example isn't intended to be a recommended or best practice implementation.
 Rather, it is provided only to illustrate concepts in this article.

 Implement two virtual networks in the same Azure region and enable resources to communicate between the virtual networks.